apache/cordova-plugin-splashscreen/README.md

 <splash src="res/screen/ios/Default@2x~universal~anyany~light.png" />
 ```

-**Note:** This works since iOS13+.
-Version below will use the default SplashScreen without a luminosity suffix specified.
+**Note:** This works since iOS 13. iOS 12 and below will use the default SplashScreen without a luminosity suffix specified.

 ##### Quirks and Known Issues